dwbzero/csv-tools/README.md

 See the `setuptools` documentation for details.

+### Source Code

+Much of the source code is written in "C style".
+Many python programmers will find this to be difficult on their eyes.
+Some modules have been rewritten according to pythonic doctrine.

 ### Usage

-Most programs here are intended to be executed independently;
-there is no single "main" program.
-Each provides commandline help using the `--help` option.
-For example:
+The "tools" are a set of python programs which can be executed using a "driver" program named `csvf`.

+If you installed the programs using the setup instructions, then a `csvf` executable has been installed in your Path.
+If you have not installed the program, you'll need to execute the `csvf.py` script directly.

+The driver's job is to simply delegates to a subprogram which does the actual work.
+There are several subprograms.
+Use the `help` command to see available subprograms.

-    > csv-translate --help
+    > csvf help

-The programs are packaged into a module to facilitate installation, but consequently they cannot be executed as scripts directly by the interpreter.
-They can, however, be executed as modules.
-To execute the csv-translate.py program from the interpreter without installing it, CD to the directory containing the csv_tools source directory and execute:

-    > python -m csv_tools.csv_translate --help
+To get help for the subprogram `translate`, use the help command:

+    > csvf help translate

-Programs are written to work with STD I/O.
+The subprograms are written to work with STD I/O.
 By default, most programs accept CSV data from STDIN and write CSV data back to STDOUT.
 Python and Windows make this a little difficult for non-ASCII character encodings and for Windows newline (CR-LF) sequences, so be careful.
 The tools can handle any character encoding that python can handle, but piping I/O in the Windows command shell doesn't always work so well.